Network Update for Friday, September 1, 2017

 Elsewhere around the network, we completed the final phase of rehabilitation work involving the Mississippi River Bridge at Memphis earlier this week.
 The approximately 55-hour window caused some train delays as well as the re-routing of some traffic into Wednesday afternoon.
 Train flows through Memphis have since normalized, however, interchange traffic destined for locations in eastern Tennessee today may experience delays due to heavy rain and flooding.
 Expansion work on our Spokane Subdivision in northern Idaho caused some train delays as a project to install additional double track and realign existing tracks at our Hauser Yard facility to improve fluidity nears completion.

-Demurrage fees for all carload traffic originating from or destined to an embargoed station are not currently being assessed due to the impacts of the storm.
+Demurrage fees at embargoed Agricultural facilities are not currently being assessed due to the impacts of the storm.
 We will provide 72-hour notice before re-instating demurrage fees.

 If you would like to divert your shipment, you can do so using our Shipping Instructions Modifications (SIMs) tool on the BNSF.com customer portal.
 Fees for diversions are currently being waived.
 We will continue to assess the situation on the ground in the impacted area and provide 72-hour notice before re-instating diversion fees.
 For more information, contact BNSF Customer Support at 1-888-428-2673 option 4, option 3.